The Gladly2201 East Camelback Road

 Cornish Pasty Co.Multiple Locations

 Walking into a pub and asking for a nonalcoholic mixed drink can be intimidating, but the results here are downright adorable.
 At Cornish, the Shirley Temple Lite and Italian Soda both have a soda base plus your choice of grenadine or cherry juice.
 The Italian Soda has the addition of heavy cream, which takes the whole affair to a robust new level.
-Plan to spend about $3 to enjoy dessert in a glass.
 Italian Sodas take a little longer to make, but are well worth the wait.
 You'll feel like you're in a soda shop, but with more heavy metal.